Yash-10/beta-sgp/README.md

 # Scaled Gradient Projection with $\beta$-divergence

-This repository contains the official code implementation accompanying the paper: *Image Improvement and Restoration in Optical Time Series*.
+This repository contains the code implementation accompanying the paper: *$\beta$-SGP: Scaled Gradient Projection with $\beta$-divergence for astronomical image restoration*.
 It is aimed at single-image deconvolution of astronomical images with a known Point Spread Function.

 arXiv preprint: https://arxiv.org/abs/2207.10973